Abbotts Ann Community Land Trust Housing Development

 - They could not afford a to buy or to rent privately in the village

 In the January of the following year over a hundred people packed the Abbotts Ann School Hall for a Public Meeting.
 After hearing about the plans, they were overwhelmingly in favour of the proposed development – if a site could be found.
 And they suggested nearly 30 possible sites; residents, TVBC planning department, and land-owners were consulted; in the end this showed that three sites could meet all the criteria set down.
 Negotiations were begun and have been on-going ever since.
 (See Site Selection page on this website).
 One site has proved to be available on acceptable terms.

 On 8th February 2019 the Abbotts Ann Housing Project was registered as a Community Land Trust (CLT) so that the Affordable housing built would remain genuinely affordable for village people.
 This meant that the CLT became eligible for a grant from the Government’s Community Housing Fund and an architect and other professionals were appointed to prepare a feasibility study.
-We held a competition and selected Proctor and Matthews, an award winning architectural practice as our architect.
+We held a creative tender process with multiple architects and were delighted to select Proctor and Matthews – an award winning architectural practice.

-The CLT also looked for a developer/builder partner and were delighted to find Haygarth Ross, a company based in Abbotts Ann which shares our aspirations for the project and desire that it should benefit the village.
+The CLT also looked for a developer/builder partner and after a competitive tender process were delighted to find Haygarth Ross, a company based locally in Abbotts Ann who share our aspirations for the project and the desire that it should benefit the village.

-After three years of negotiation Abbotts Ann CLT will, in 2020, with, it is hoped, the approval of the people of Abbotts Ann sign an Option Agreement between ourselves, Haygarth Ross, and the preferred land-owner.
+After three years of negotiations Abbotts Ann CLT will in 2020 (with the approval of the people of Abbotts Ann) sign an Option Agreement between ourselves, Haygarth Ross, and the preferred land-owner.

-The vision in the hearts and minds of so many villagers back in 2013 will soon begin to be realised in bricks and mortar.
+The vision in the hearts and minds of so many villagers back in 2013 will hopefully soon begin to be realised.